lone17/knowledge/content/Rotate any vector to a target angle in high dimensional space.md

 # Idea
 ## Naive approach
-A naive approach would be to [[Rotate any vector to a fixed angle in high dimensional space]], which involves the following steps:
+A naive approach would be to [[Rotate any vector to a target angle in high dimensional space]], which involves the following steps:
 1. Project $v$ onto the $\mathbb{R}^2$ mapping of $P$ to get $proj^x_P$
 2. Find the angle $\theta$ between $proj^x_P$ and $d$
 3. Calculate the rotation matrix  $R$ using ![[Rotate from one vector to another vector in high dimensional space#^e160cf]]